Imaging Center

 CT Scan

-A scan to reveal damaged organs, ear problems, broken bones, and more.
+A scan used to reveal damaged organs, ear problems, fractures, and more.

-High-resolution ultrasounds with elastography use sound waves to monitor inside your body.
+High-resolution ultrasounds use sound waves to monitor inside your body.

 X-Ray